Malnutrition and dehydration are common problems at many nursing homes and hospice facilities. This could be caused by a lack of:

-Nursing homes and hospice facilities are required to provide well-balanced and palatable meals that have the correct number of vitamins, proteins and calories.
+Nursing homes and hospice facilities must offer well balanced meals that contain the appropriate amounts of vitamins, proteins, and calories.

 Nursing home residents or hospice patients with the following risk factors have an increased chance of suffering from malnutrition and dehydration:

 - Alzheimer’s or other types of dementia